Consider this. In America:

 - Find a support group and talk to someone.
 If you would like to find either on-line or in person support group options, check out our list of partners or chat with a HopeCoach now.

-- Speak Up.
+- Speak up.
 Don’t be afraid to open up.
+Even a struggle as difficult as depression and suicidal thoughts can end.
+Suicide is preventable.
 Being open can actually save lives.
 Talking about your treatment and struggles can inspire someone else to get help and show them that they are not alone in their journey to recovery.

 - See the stigma for what it is – ignorance.
 People who pass judgement and believe the stigma surrounding mental illness almost always have a lack of understanding rather than information based on the facts.
 You know the truth.